-Spy cameras and satellites to fight rhino poaching
+Spy-cam used to fight rhino poaching

 A new high-tech camera and tracking system has been designed to help fight against rhino poaching in the wild.